jameshfisher/jameshfisher.com/_posts/2021-02-15-how-to-run-a-pre-trained-model-in-tensorflowjs.md

 ---
-title: "How to run a pre-trained model in TensorFlow.js"
+title: How to run a pre-trained model in TensorFlow.js
-tags: ["programming", "web", "ml"]
+tags:
+  - programming
+  - web
+  - machine-learning
 ---

 [The tfjs-models repository](https://github.com/tensorflow/tfjs-models)